Opal and Pearl Care Guide

-Why Do Pearls And Opals Require Special Care?
+Why do Opals and Pearls Require Special Care?

-Pearls are formed by oysters secreting a mixture of aragonite, conchiolin, and water around irritants lodged in their bodies.
+Pearls are formed by oysters and other mollusks secreting a mixture of aragonite, conchiolin, and water around irritants lodged in their bodies.
 This material is very vulnerable to acids (even perspiration) and ammonia (which is found in many cleaners).
 Pearls are also very vulnerable to scratching.

 Opals are made of amorphous (non-crystalline) silica and can consist of up to 21% water.
-Although most opals used for jewelry are 1% to 6% water, they are still extremely sensitive to sudden changes in temperature.
+Although most opals used for jewelry are 1% to 6% water, they’re still extremely sensitive to sudden changes in temperature.
 Like pearls, opals are vulnerable to scratching.

 The right type of string and knotting on your pearl necklace can help protect it.
 If you have a pearl necklace with a nylon string, consider having it restrung with a silk string.
 Although silk may deteriorate more quickly than nylon, it attracts less dirt and grime and doesn’t stretch.
 A knot between each pearl, or as many knots as possible along the string, will also help prevent the pearls from striking each other and keep grime from entering into the pearl drill holes.

-Opals are sensitive to shocks from contact as well as scratching, so they are more suitable for pieces like earrings, brooches, and pendants than rings.
-If you are considering an opal ring, choose a setting in which the metal comes over the opal.
+Opals are sensitive to shocks from contact as well as scratching, so they’re more suitable for pieces like earrings, brooches, and pendants than rings.
+If you’re considering an opal ring, choose a setting in which the metal comes over the opal.
 However, avoid settings that can put excessive pressure on the opal, such as bezel or prong settings.
-Be aware that an opal ring will likely need occasional polishing.
+Keep in mind that an opal ring will likely need occasional polishing.

 - Wet a thin mesh rag with the soap and warm water mixture and carefully wipe the pearls.